 Set up Echo with the Alexa app or a web browser

-You can use this link to setup a new device, whether that's setting up your Echo in the first place or adding other devices such as the Tap and Echo Dot, or adding other services.
+Alternatively, you can use this website to set up a new device, whether that's setting up your Echo in the first place or adding other devices or services at a later date.

-Although the Alexa app is great for general use, we'd highly recommend using the browser interface for the initial setup and if you've got any problems with connecting your Amazon Echo to a BT Home Hub.
-It also makes the other things we're going to cover in a minute a breeze too.
+Although the Alexa app is great for general use, you may prefer to use the browser if you have any issues, such as problems with connecting your Amazon Echo to a BT Home Hub.

 Set a default music service on Amazon Echo

-With a speaker built into the Echo, it makes for a good Bluetooth speaker alternative.
-Out of the box, your Amazon Echo will have access to your Amazon music library, i.e., anything you've purchased from Amazon and, if you have a subscription, Amazon Prime music.
+With a speaker built into the Echo, it's great for music.
+Out of the box, your Amazon Echo will have access to your Amazon music library - in other words, anything you've purchased from Amazon and, if you have a subscription, Amazon Prime music or the Amazon Music Unlimited subscription service.

 Fine-tune your Amazon Echo flash briefing

-Under settings > flash briefing you can pick from a range of different news services including BBC World Service, The Guardian, The Telegraph and more.
+Under Settings > Flash briefing you can pick from a range of different news services including BBC World Service, The Guardian, The Telegraph and more.
+You can also change the order your Flash Briefing is played in.

 Sync Alexa with your Google, iCloud or Outlook Calendar